robbuh/nginx-proxy/README.md

 Follow prompt instruction after run each command.

- If you want add a new self signed certificate MANUALLY go to below section "Manually add self signed certificate for HTTPS connection"
+ If you want add a new self signed certificate MANUALLY go to below step by step section "Manually add self signed certificate for HTTPS connection"

 #### Add new certificate
 ```